rapidfuzz/RapidFuzz/README.md

 ```

 ## Usage
 Some simple functions are shown below.
-A complete documentation of all functions can be found [here](https://maxbachmann.github.io/RapidFuzz/Usage/index.html).
+A complete documentation of all functions can be found [here](https://maxbachmann.github.io/RapidFuzz/Usage/index.html).<br>
+Note that from RapidFuzz 3.0.0, strings are not preprocessed(removing all non alphanumeric characters, trimming whitespaces, converting all characters to lower case) by default.
+Which means that when comparing two strings that have the same characters but different cases("this is a word", "THIS IS A WORD") their similarity score value might be different, so when comparing such strings you might see a difference in score value compared to previous versions.
+Some examples of string matching with preprocessing can be found [here](https://github.com/dheerajck/RapidFuzz#weighted-ratio).

 ### Scorers
 Scorers in RapidFuzz can be found in the modules `fuzz` and `distance`.